LuckyHubsi/MediaLab_Krizzle/README.md

 ## Final Notes and Contributors

 Krizzle was built as an academic project in the final semester of the study program _Creative Computing_ at the _University of Applied Sciences St. Pölten_ with the goal of creating a mobile application.
-The team in accordance ith their supervisor decided on the topic.
+The team in accordance with their supervisor decided on the topic.

 Members of the development team included: